valters/play-acme-protocol/readme.md

 # Automated Certificate Management Environment (ACME) protocol library written in scala.

+This protocol library was based on an early draft specification.
+This is now out of date.

 From reference 1, "ACME is a protocol for automating the management of domain-validation certificates, based on a simple JSON-over-HTTPS interface."